Probing Physics Beyond the Standard Model through Combined Analyses of Next-Generation Type Ia Supernova, CMB, and BAO Surveys: Results and Discussion

 In Fig.~\ref{fig_w0wamnulcdm_for_h0_omegam_w_wa_mnu} we present the marginalized constraints for $\summnu-\omegam$ for the $\mnulcdm$ cosmology.
 Similar to previous figures, we present the constraints individually and for different dataset combinations.
-In the left panel, the \desidrthreedata{} only constraints are in orange; the combination of \desidrthreedata{} with \whichlsstsnrsample{} is shown in teal; and further combined with \sptthreeg{} data in green.
+In the left panel, the \desidrthreedata{} only constraints are in orange; the combination of \desidrthreedata{} with \whichlsstsnrsample{} is shown in navy; and further combined with \sptthreeg{} data in green.
+For reference, we also display the constraints obtained by combining \sptthreeg{} with \desidrthreedata{} (brown) and with the \whichlsstsnrsample{} (teal).
 As shown in the table, including CMB data significantly improves the constraints on $\summnu$, shifting from no sensitivity to a $\sim2\sigma$ measurement.
+For the case when \sptthreeg{} and \whichlsstsnrsample{} are combined (teal), we obtain an upper limit of $\summnu < 0.08$ at 95\% C.L.
+In contrast, the \sptthreeg{}+\desidrthreedata{} combination yields a projected uncertainty of $\sigma(\summnu) \simeq 0.028$, which is further reduced by approximately 10\% when all three datasets are combined.
 This improvement arises from the inclusion of CMB lensing and the differing degeneracy directions between \desidrthreedata{} and \whichlsstsnrsample{} when combined with CMB data.
 The middle panel illustrates this by showing constraints from various CMB datasets: \sptthreeg{} (green), \asob{} (blue), \asog{} (orange), and \cmbsfour{} (black).
 In the right panel, we show the joint constraints by combining CMB with \whichlsstsnrsample{} and \desidrthreedata{} for different CMB datasets.
-While CMB data alone cannot detect $\summnu$, they significantly tighten the upper limits compared to current surveys \citep{ge25, qu25, camphuis25}.
+While CMB data alone cannot detect $\summnu$, they significantly tighten the upper limits compared to current surveys \citep{ge25, qu25, camphuis25, roychoudhury25}.
 In contrast, combining CMB data with \desidrthreedata{} and \whichlsstsnrsample{} enables a potential $2-3\sigma$ detection of $\summnu$ assuming a normal hierarchy.
 Note that these forecast use a \planck-like prior on the optical depth to reionization $\sigma(\taure) = 0.007$.
 Unlike for the case of $\wwacdm$, we see some improvements in the $\sigma(\summnu)$ constraints for ASO and \cmbsfour{} compared to \sptthreeg{} due to the reduced lensing bandpower errors resulting from the higher sky fraction for those experiments.
 This is particularly true for extended cosmologies where $\summnu$ is left free along with dark energy and/or spatial curvature.
 For these cases, the constraints degrade by $\times1.5 - \times1.8$ for all CMB experiments when combined with \whichlsstsnrsample{} and \desidrthreedata{} datasets as illustrated in Fig.~\ref{fig_mnu_constraints_extended_cosmologies}.